meranbioph/6500_Publication_cases/clamp_81/README.md

 CLAMP_81: Period 2, post sensitivity, w Jupette cover.
-NOTE THAT THERE IS NO PERIOD 1 JUPETTE CLAMP.
+FEET ONLY WITH TopTex NOTE THAT THERE IS NO PERIOD 1 JUPETTE CLAMP.
 THE JUPETTE WAS APPLIED 8 DEC 2011.

 Based on clamp_43 (early time period of 2011)